 Thermal relays are classified into two types: bimetal type and electronic type.

-The thermal relays has two types of contacts: a normally open contact (a-contact) for monitoring and a normally closed contact (b-contact) for breaking the circuit.
+The thermal relays have two types of contacts: a normally open contact (a-contact) for monitoring and a normally closed contact (b-contact) for breaking the circuit.

-When an overload condition persists and the thermal relays operates, the output contact of the thermal relays must be deactivated after the cause is removed.
-This procedure is called "recovery" or "resetting".
+When an overload condition persists and the thermal relays operate, the output contact of the thermal relays must be deactivated after the cause is removed.
+This procedure is called "recovery" or "resetting."

 There are two types of reset procedures: manual reset and automatic reset.
 The manual return type is simple, press the reset button after removing the cause of the overload.
 By pressing the reset button, the output contact is released.

-The automatic reset type does not require pressing the reset button, but the thermal relays itself automatically resets itself.
-It is used in special applications where it is difficult for people to approach the thermal relays
+The automatic reset type does not require pressing the reset button, but the thermal relay automatically resets itself.
+It is used in special applications where it is difficult for people to approach the thermal relays.

 Although it varies from manufacturer to manufacturer, the recommended replacement period for thermal relays is approximately 10 years.
 However, since periodic replacement of thermal relays are costly, in most cases only periodic replacement of thermal relays for critical loads is required.